top of page

 Juniors between 5 and 14 years old vary widely in physical ability and cognitive development.
 Breaking this range into smaller groups helps create age-appropriate lessons:

-Picture 1 Coaching juniors on the golf course.
+Coaching juniors on the golf course

-Creating a Positive Learning Environment.
+Creating a Positive Learning Environment

 A supportive atmosphere encourages juniors to enjoy golf and build confidence.
 Here are key elements to consider: